Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Introduction

 Earlier studies on MEC focused on the offloading decision-making for single UE admission.
-By assuming infinite computation capacity of the server, the trade-off between the offloading and local computation is thoroughly investigated~\cite{Odessa,WWZHANG13,WWZHANG15}.
-More recently, a lot of efforts have been devoted to joint optimization of offloading decision-makings, communication and computation resource allocations.
+By assuming infinite computation capacity of the server, the trade-off between the offloading and local computation was thoroughly investigated in~\cite{Odessa,WWZHANG13,WWZHANG15}.
+Recently, more efforts have been devoted to joint optimization of offloading decision, communication and computation resource allocations.
 Typically, this kind of problems are formulated as mixed-integer nonlinear programs (MINP) with different utility functions.
-In~\cite{Cai_vtc,Lyu,FWang18} the authors studied the MEC optimization problem with the goal of minimizing the total energy consumption, including transmission and computation energy, subject to UEs' latency requirements.
+In~\cite{Cai_vtc,Lyu,FWang18} the authors studied the MEC problem with the goal of minimizing the total energy consumption, including transmission and computation energy, subject to UEs' latency requirements.
 CCCP~\cite{Cai_vtc}, quantized dynamic programming~\cite{Lyu} and Lagrangian duality method~\cite{FWang18} are employed to find approximate solutions for the MINP.
-In~\cite{qliu_GC18,Ren18,Du_tvt19}, the latency is adopted as the system utility function.
-In particular, the work~\cite{qliu_GC18} considered the sum latency minimization problem and developed an iRAR algorithm to handle the offloading decision-making and resource allocation, when there are multiple base stations (BSs) and multiple computing servers.
+In~\cite{qliu_GC18,Ren18,Du_tvt19,Saleem20,KUANG21,LI2022247}, the latency is adopted as the system utility function.
+The work~\cite{qliu_GC18} developed an iRAR algorithm to minimize the sum latency for multiple base stations (BSs) and multiple computing servers.
 For the case of single computing server, the work~\cite{Ren18} derived the optimal resource allocations under local computing, cloud computing and mixed computing models.
-Different from~\cite{qliu_GC18,Ren18}, the work~\cite{Du_tvt19} studied the worst-case latency minimization problem in order to provide latency fairness for UEs.
-By extending the fireworks algorithm to the binary case, the authors developed a heuristic offloading decision and resource allocation algorithm.
-To balance energy consumption and latency, the weighted energy-plus-latency utility function is also commonly adopted in MEC offloading~\cite{Tran,Du18,Dong_tbc18,Leung18}.
-Apart from the above models, there are also other MEC models, which are proposed to address some specific issues in offloading, such as dynamic environment change, online and distributed implementations of offloading schemes; see~\cite{Zhang19,Gu_tvt18,Huang12,Aldo,QLing18} and the references therein.
+Different from~\cite{qliu_GC18,Ren18}, the work~\cite{Du_tvt19,LI2022247} studied the worst-case latency minimization problem in order to provide latency fairness for UEs.
+By extending the fireworks algorithm to the binary case, a heuristic offloading decision and resource allocation scheme was proposed.
+To balance energy consumption and latency, the weighted energy-plus-latency utility function is also commonly adopted in MEC offloading~\cite{Tran,Du18,Dong_tbc18,Leung18,LIU2022}.
+Apart from the above models, there are also other MEC models, which are proposed to address some specific issues in offloading, such as dynamic environment change, online and distributed implementations of offloading schemes; see~\cite{QLing18,Lin1,Lin2,Lin3,A1,A2,A3} and the references therein.